Interactive3DGraphicsCourse-UNIUD-2018/product-visualization-riccardopasianotto/JOURNAL.md

 I'm going to explain the organization of the project with a commit for each part and an update in the journal to document the process.

 The project came with a standard `package.json` to download all the dependencies required for the project to work.
 Since it includes webpack to load resources, there is also a `webpack.config.js` file.

+The `main.js` file is the starting point of all the the project.
+There is not the need for an index since we treat this project with modules.